 Pre-soak your wicking clothing in a solution of water and oxyclean (or just use water and a cup of baking soda).
 You can use the pre-soak setting on the washing machine or do it in a separate container.
 Then wash, one of our recommended detergents below.Try Vinegar

 Plain white vinegar is an inexpensive and cheap odor remover.
 Soak your wicking sleepwear or sportswear in a cup or two of vinegar mixed with plain water.
-Then wash as usual.
+Then wash the moisture-wicking clothes as usual.
 Or, pour 1/4 to 1/2 cup of white vinegar into the wash (along with your regular detergent).Use Odor Release Detergent

 As most of you know, you cannot use any fabric softeners or fabric softener sheets since this will block the pores of the fabric and diminish the wicking ability of any wicking fabric.
 We have found a few detergents that are helpful for odor elimination without damaging the fabric.
 Some of our recommendations include: Kirkland Ultra Clean with patented odor release technology, Arm and Hammer Liquid detergent with Oxyclean and Tide Pods plus Febreze.
-These types of detergents will remove the odor, but won't degrade sweat-wicking or water-repellent properties.
+These types of detergents will remove the odor from clothes, but won't degrade sweat-wicking or water-repellent properties.
 All of them promise to remove oils, which retain odor by clinging to the fabric fibers.